stanimirovv/tsoogle/README.md

 ### Partial type checking
 Instead of the name of the argument you can use the following format to match a subtype:
 `{a&b}` - matches any type that has as a subtype both a and b.
 In layman terms both a & b must be present as keys in the type !!!
-Currently it does not support nesting and works only on object types.
+Currently it does not support nesting and works only on object parameter names .

 ## Motivation